 This is one of my favorite stitches because it is has such a fun, lighthearted pattern.
 It was a challenge, however, to adapt the look to a circular hat pattern from a straight needle pattern.
 I discovered the trick was to work from the wrong side for the ruffle and then turn the work over to complete the hat from the right side.

 Circular Needles, Size 9 US (5.5 mm), 16″ long.
-I recommend 16″ Addi Turbo Circular Knitting Needles (the best!) or TAKUMI VELVET CIRCULAR KNITTING NEEDLES 16-SIZE 9 (bamboo works well with cotton yarn)
+I love 16″ Addi Turbo Circular Knitting Needles (the best!) at Annie’s, but I also have found that knitting with bamboo circular needles work well with slippery cotton.

 Double pointed needles, size 9 US, 5.5 mm.
-I recommend 7 Inch Clover Takumi Bamboo Premium Double Point Knitting Needles
+I used 7 Inch Clover Takumi Bamboo Premium Double Point Knitting Needles

 Stitch markers.
-I prefer flat, soft stitch markers like Soft Stitch Ring Markers – 30/Pkg because they don’t break or get tangled up in the yarn.
+I prefer flat, soft stitch markers like Soft Stitch Ring Markers because they don’t break or get tangled up in the yarn.

 Gauge: 4 st per in (stockinette)

 For different gauges, increase or decrease in multiples of six for ruffle pattern.
 You will need to adjust the hat decrease for your total number of stitches.

 - Ruffle is worked from the wrong side.
 When ruffle is complete, turn work and knit from right side.

 - Keep the tension LOOSE but consistent because you are going to have to purl 5 stitches together.